 Where to Find Cardboard Boxes

-If you do not have extra boxes available to use for this preschool pretend play activity you can easily obtain some by asking around.
-Many parents of the preschoolers in your class may have extra boxes leftover from a move or large storage items not being used at home and would likely be glad to find some place to get rid of them.
+If you do not have extra boxes available to use for this pretend play activity you can easily get some by asking around.
+Family and friends may have extra boxes leftover from a move or large storage items not being used at home and would likely be glad to find some place to get rid of them.

 Freecycle has groups all over the country.
-Find the group closest to your preschool and make a request for extra boxes.
+You can also usually find a local Facebook group that rehomes unused items.
+Find the group closest to you and make a request for extra boxes.
 This makes it easy to track down boxes for pretend play.
 All you need to do is pick them up.

 Local hardware stores often have leftover refrigerator boxes that they would be happy to donate to a preschool.
 Most of these large boxes are flattened and thrown away.
 While boxes of any shape or size are useful and can help your preschoolers build a fun cardboard box city, refrigerator boxes are generally a favorite with preschoolers and would make a wonderful addition to this pretend play activity.